salsita/prism/README.md

 `prism` ensures that these points are a breeze.
 Both of the points in particular are nothing but function composition.

+`prism` is useful when you need to instantiate or isolate a UI component, where the UI component is defined as pair of View (React component) and correpsonding State (Redux Reducer).

 ## Installation & Usage
 You can install `prism` via npm.